latinadeveloper/baby_steps/README.md

 A Facebook App Id and App Secret will be needed.
 Got to Facebook for Developers(https://developers.facebook.com/) to do the following

-1- Set Up the App on Facebook
+- Set Up the App on Facebook
-2-Log in, then you will see the option to Add a New App under My Apps.
+- Log in, then you will see the option to Add a New App under My Apps.
-3- Get the APP ID and APP SECRET
+- Get the APP ID and APP SECRET

 Type in the Display name for the app.
 Example  Baby Steps.
 Go to the dashboard to look for the two things we need.